LinhTran00/ai201-project1-unofficial-guide-starter-v2026/README.md

 ## What This Does

-This is a question-answering system built over the `city_guides` corpus: fourteen travel guides to a set of invented towns — Brightwater, Halden Bay, Kestrelford, Thornby Wells, Corry Vale and the rest — plus cross-cutting guides on eating, walking, seasons, regional transport and accessibility.
-Ask it a question and it retrieves the passages of those guides most likely to hold the answer, then has a model write the answer from only those passages and name the file it came from.
+This is a question-answering system built over the `city_guides` corpus: fourteen travel guides to a set of invented towns, Brightwater, Halden Bay, Kestrelford, Thornby Wells, Corry Vale and the rest, plus cross-cutting guides on eating, walking, seasons, regional transport and accessibility.
+Ask it a question and it retrieves the passages most likely to hold the answer, then has a model write the answer from only those passages and name the file it came from.

-The questions it is built to handle are the practical, specific kind a traveller would actually ask: how a town differs between seasons ("What's the difference between Halden Bay and Brightwater in winter?"), local practicalities ("What types of payments are most common in Thornby Wells?"), what is available at a given time of year ("What can you do in Kestrelford in spring or summer that you can't do as easily in winter?"), and small comparisons of time or cost ("How much longer should you plan for a Brightwater walk in winter, and why?").
+The questions it's built to handle are the practical, specific kind a traveller would actually ask: comparisons between towns ("What's the difference between Kestrelford's pubs and Marchwood's kitchens in terms of when you can eat?"), what's available at a given time of year ("What can you do at Givens Mill in spring or summer that you can't do in winter?"), and small comparisons of time or cost ("How much extra time should you allow to reach the Elder Ness lighthouse at the highest spring tides, and why?").
 Each one has a right answer sitting in the guides, which is what makes it checkable.
-Questions the guides don't cover — the capital of Mongolia, how to write a Rust for loop — are refused rather than guessed at, because a relevance cutoff stops them before they ever reach the model.
+Questions the guides don't cover, like the capital of Mongolia or how to write a Rust for loop, get refused rather than guessed at, since a relevance cutoff stops them before they ever reach the model.

 ## Chunking Strategy

-**Chunk size:** 500
+**Chunk size:** 600
 **Overlap:** 100